olliepalmer/parallel-worlds-course/pages/about.md

 Seminars, workshops, presentations, and studio teaching.

-We meet on Fridays from 13.00-15.00 in the Seminar Room on the third floor.
+We meet on Fridays from 14.00-17.00 in the Seminar Room on the third floor.
 You are expected to attend all classes.
 If you cannot make it to class please email [om.palmer@avans.nl](mailto:om.palmer@avans.nl) in advance.
-Failure to attend 2 classes without a valid excuse is grounds for failing the course.
+Failure to attend 2 classes, or the assessment at the end of the course is grounds for failing the course (with the exception of emergencies).

 The total time allocated for a 3EC course is 84 hours.
 This means that in addition to attending classes, you are also expected to carry out around 4-5 hours’ work on your assignments outside of class time.